mlswg/mls-architecture/draft-omara-mls-architecture.md

 MLS adopts the Internet threat model {{?RFC3552}} and therefore assumes that the attacker has complete control of the network.
-It is intended to provide the security services described in {{security-requirements}}
+It is intended to provide the security services described in in the face of such attackers.
+In addition,
-in the face of such attackers and additionally in the face of compromise of the transport links between the various endpoints.
-In addition, these guarantees are intended to degrade gracefully in the presence of compromise of both Clients and elements of the messaging system, as described in the remainder of this section.
+these guarantees are intended to degrade gracefully in the presence of compromise of the transport security links as well as of both Clients and elements of the messaging system, as described in the remainder of this section.

+## Transport Security Links

+[TODO: Mostly DoS, message suppression, and leakage of group membership.]

 ## Delivery Service Compromise